 I'm stuck with a problem using jQuery Validate.
-The thing is I have a few textboxes with their maxlength
+The thing is I have a few textboxes with their maxlength attributes set.
+Although they are not required, they still fail to validate when either empty or whitespace.

 Sample HTML: